vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 - Daily chanting includes occassional bells, gongs, drums, pipes.
 - The shrine rooms often have good libraries with birch manuscripts (and some paper books).
 - Gonpas often have devatAs and their symbols on the roof points - eg. trishUla over a skull and drum.
+- Big Gonpa kitchens also serve lay visitors in the back of the monk dining hall.

 ## AtmA
 Overall, for most people, there is no emphaisis on anAtmA / pratItya-samudbhava of 5 skandha-s.